m-erkam/-m-erkam-phone_number_validator/README.md

 # m-erkam-phone_number_validator
-A tool that validates the phone number which registered in Türkiye and USA.
+A tool that validates the phone numbers which are registered in Türkiye and USA.

 # Installation
 Install via npm: